robertrosenbusch/gfx803_rocm/README.md

 ### ROCm-6.3.4: Build/Install Baseimage for GFX803 to do some fancy AI Stuff
 1. Checkout this GIT repo via `git clone https://github.com/robertrosenbusch/gfx803_rocm.git` and change into the directory `gfx803_rocm`
 2. Build the GFX803-Base-Docker-Image docker `build -f Dockerfile_rocm634_base . -t 'rocm6_gfx803_base:6.3.4`
-3. It could take around 30 to 60 minutes to download, recompile and build this _base_ ROCm container Image

 ---
 ## Ollama